primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Customizable Agent Behavior:** The `simulate` crate allows for the definition of various agent behaviors, enabling unique simulation scenarios.

-* **Diverse Stochastic Processes:** The crate supports various stochastic processes, such as GBM and OU price paths, providing a wide array of possibilities for simulations.
+* **Diverse Stochastic Processes:** The crate supports various stochastic processes , such as GBM and OU price paths, providing a wide array of possibilities for simulations.

 * **Robust Middleware Tools:** With a suite of middleware utilities, `simulate` facilitates interaction with `revm` and enables backtesting with historical data.